There’s also the larger and handsome DS 5 crossover hatchback, which mixes dramatic styling with a premium interior.

-Despite sharing most of its engines and underbody mechanicals with the ordinary C4, the DS4 isn’t exactly a conventional family hatch.
+Despite sharing most of its engines and underbody mechanicals with the ordinary C4, the DS 4 isn’t exactly a conventional family hatch.
 It is described by Citroën as a hybrid of saloon, coupé and compact 4x4; effectively then, it’s a high-riding five-door hatch with the kind of profile silhouette you’d expect from a two-door 2+2.
+To exacerbate that further there is a more rugged Crossback.

 Moving around the car you begin to see points of difference, but you’re left wondering if the cumulative aesthetic effect is quite special enough.
 Bespoke design points are present, especially around the rear flanks, but they’re difficult to spot.